 To use our B2C Platform, a user must first create an account and respond to several compliance questions to confirm that they are eligible to play.
 The requirements are intentionally designed to be a low friction experience for the user.
 Once they complete the registration process, a user can begin playing the draw lottery games offered in their jurisdiction, including choosing the number of plays, and whether to select their own numbers or to play randomly selected draw numbers.
 Following the completion of payment, the purchase is immediately confirmed, and the user receives a digital representation of their draw lottery game in their app or web-based account, including confirmation of their draw numbers.
-The confirmation is not delayed by our subsequent acquisition of the physical lottery game ticket by either employing couriers to directly acquire the draw lottery game ticket from brick-and-mortar retailers for delivery to the Company, or by utilizing electronic lottery terminals licensed by our affiliates or retail partners, as applicable from the relevant lottery authority pursuant to official retail lottery licenses issued by such lottery authorities.
+The confirmation is not delayed by our subsequent acquisition of the physical lottery game from the lottery authority.
+At this point, we fulfill the purchase of the physical lottery game ticket by either employing couriers to directly acquire the draw lottery game ticket from brick-and-mortar retailers for delivery to the Company, or by utilizing electronic lottery terminals licensed by our affiliates or retail partners, as applicable from the relevant lottery authority pursuant to official retail lottery licenses issued by such lottery authorities.
 As described in further detail below, in either event, prior to the applicable draw, the physical lottery game ticket is always held securely by us or our partners on the user's behalf.